GSA/search-gov/README.md

 * [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8 - for full-text search and query analytics

-We have configured Elasticsearch 6.8 to run on port [9268](http://localhost:9268/), and Elasticsearch 7.8 to run on [9278](http://localhost:9278/).
-(Currently, only 6.8 is used in production, but some tests run against both versions.)
+We have configured Elasticsearch 6.8 to run on the default port [9200](http://localhost:9200/), and Elasticsearch 7.8 to run on [9278](http://localhost:9278/) for development purposes.
 To check Elasticsearch settings and directory locations:

-    $ curl "localhost:9268/_nodes/settings?pretty=true"
+    $ curl "localhost:9200/_nodes/settings?pretty=true"
     $ curl "localhost:9278/_nodes/settings?pretty=true"

 Some specs depend upon Elasticsearch having a valid trial license.
 A 30-day trial license is automatically applied when the cluster is initially created.
 If your license expires, you can rebuild the cluster by [rebuilding the container and its data volume](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference/_edit#recreate-an-elasticsearch-cluster-useful-for-restarting-a-trial-license).

 * [Kibana](https://www.elastic.co/kibana) - Kibana is not required, but can be very useful for debugging Elasticsearch.
-Confirm Kibana is available for the Elasticsearch 6.8 cluster by visiting <http://localhost:5668>.
+Confirm Kibana is available for the Elasticsearch 6.8 cluster by visiting <http://localhost:5601>.
 Kibana for the Elasticsearch 7 cluster should be available on <http://localhost:5678>.

-* [MySQL](https://dev.mysql.com/doc/refman/5.6/en/) 5.6 - database, accessible from user 'root' with no password
+* [MySQL](https://dev.mysql.com/doc/refman/5.7/en/) 5.7 - database, accessible from user 'root' with no password
 * [Redis](https://redis.io/) 5.0 - We're using the Redis key-value store for caching, queue workflow via Resque, and some analytics.
 * [Tika](https://tika.apache.org/) - for extracting plain text from PDFs, etc. The [Tika REST server](https://cwiki.apache.org/confluence/display/TIKA/TikaServer) runs on <http://localhost:9998/>.